aquevedo93/Reddit_SparkML/README.md

 # Predictive Analysis using Reddit Comment Data and SparkML

-Big Data data project using Reddit comment data from October 2018 to January 2019 (15 features and 433,521,422 observations) to develop predictive models to identify whether or not a a post is `stickied` or contains a `no_follow` link.
+Big Data project using Reddit comment data from October 2018 to January 2019 (15 features and 433,521,422 observations) to develop predictive models to identify whether or not a a post is `stickied` or contains a `no_follow` link.

 * Stickied posts are posts that are highlighted and stay at the top of the subreddit (usually one or two posts)
 * Nofollow links are those that don't allow search engine bots to follow them.